designstem/projects/biomimicry/index.md

 -

 #### 10.
 *Apart from juice, the sections generally contain a small seed from the same plant that produced the fruit.
-This is a small free gift offered by the firm to the client in case the latter wishes to start a production of these objects on his own account.*
+This is a small free gift offered by the firm to the client in case the latter wishes to start production of these objects on his own account.*

 -